-Figure 11: Percent time as a single network per experiment.
-The use of additional resources in the form of internalized plans results in a drastic improvement in communications.
+Figure 11: Mean Total Area covered per experiment.
+The use of additional resources in the form of internalized plans results in less coverage although serial plans aid coverage when compared to a single parallel plan.

 Mean Total Area Covered

 Figure 12: Mean Total Area covered per experiment.
 The use of additional resources in the form of internalized plans result in less coverage although serial plans aid coverage when compared to a single parallel plan.